-Shelby tubes are the standard device for recovering undisturbed cohesive soils for geotechnical analyses and split-spoons are the standard device for recovering undisturbed non-cohesive soils for geotechnical analyses.
+Shelby tubes are the standard device for recovering undisturbed cohesive soils for geotechnical analyses and split-spoons are the standard device for recovering disturbed non-cohesive soils for geotechnical analyses.
 These devices may be advanced by any of the above referenced drilling techniques, typically at the end of extension rods.

 ASTM D1587 is typically followed for Shelby tubes.
 Common sizes deployed are 2-, 3-, and 5-inch.
 Methods should follow the ASTM but may be adjusted due to subsurface conditions.
 Notably, this is an undisturbed, thin-wall sampler that was designed to be pushed.
-ASTM D1586 is typically followed for split-spoons, which are thick-walled samplers, designed to be hammered in standard penetration tests.
+ASTM D1586 is typically followed for split-spoons, which are thick-walled samplers, designed to be hammered-in as part of Standard Penetration Tests (SPT).